-Introducing a fiery yet harmoniously balanced peri-peri sauce that will tantalize your tastebuds!
-This sauce boasts a rich history rooted in Portuguese and African culinary traditions, blending the heat of African bird’s eye chilies with the zest of citrus, the earthiness of paprika, and the piquancy of garlic.
-A symphony of flavors, this sauce is a perfect accompaniment to grilled chicken, adding a kick of spice and a burst of flavor.
-Get ready to elevate your dishes with this vibrant and versatile peri-peri sauce!
-For those of you who want me to compare this sauce to Nando’s Peri-Peri sauce then here’s what I have to say… I think it’s better.
+Introducing a fiery yet perfectly balanced peri-peri chicken sauce that will ignite your taste buds and leave you craving more!
+Rooted in Portuguese and African culinary traditions, peri-peri sauce is a flavor-packed blend of African bird’s eye chilies, tangy citrus, smoky paprika, and bold garlic.
+This vibrant and versatile sauce is the ultimate complement to flame-grilled peri-peri chicken, adding a tantalizing kick of spice and a burst of bold flavors to every bite.
+Whether you’re cooking for a casual family dinner or a weekend barbecue, this sauce transforms ordinary chicken into an extraordinary dish.
+Dare I say, for those of you who want me to compare this sauce to Nando’s sauce then here’s what I have to say… I think it’s better —try it and taste the difference for yourself!

 Naturally, this peri peri sauce gets better with time as the flavours starts to settle and marry together.
 This is a great selling point because it’s already delicious from the get go but honestly, it never lasts as long as I’d like it to because I end up drizzling a bit over my eggs, spreading it on to sandwiches and adding a few dollops to winter stews.